-So that you can find lost devices, stay connected to the Internet, and get help in an emergency, Microsoft services like Find My Device, Wi-Fi Sense, and Wi-Fi calling (for example, when used to call 911) will still have access to your device’s location if these services are turned on for your device.
+So you can find lost devices, stay connected to the Internet, and get help in an emergency, Microsoft services like Find My Device, connecting to Wi-Fi hotspots, and Wi-Fi calling (for example, when used to call 911) will still have access to your device’s location if these services are turned on for your device.
 In addition, your mobile operator will have access to your device’s location if your device has a SIM card or is using a cellular service.
 Please read the privacy policies of app publishers and mobile operators to learn more about how those apps and services use your device’s location.

 To help us provide location services, Microsoft records the location of mobile cell towers and Wi-Fi access points.
 Our database might include the MAC addresses of your wireless router or other Wi-Fi network devices.
 We don’t associate MAC addresses with you personally or with the devices connected to your network.

 To prevent Microsoft from using the MAC addresses of your Wi-Fi access points in our location services database, go to Opt out of location services.

 When one or more apps are currently using your device location through the Windows location service, you’ll see the location icon in the notification area of your taskbar (on Windows 10 PCs) or in the status bar at the top of your screen (on Windows 10 Mobile devices).
 The icon won’t be shown for geofencing.

 If you’re using a device assigned to you by your workplace, or if you’re using a personal device at your workplace, you might not be able to change the location settings.
 If that’s the case, Some settings are managed by your organization will appear at the top of the location settings page.